msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 - Should there be (optional) **default values** for the `required_parameters`?
 I'm thinking, for things like "Send notification", the user's email address will be required, but it's always going to be the same query (`{operator: "objectProperties", children: [{value: {object: "user", property: "email"}}]}`) so it seems like it should there by default so the Admin doesn't have to specify an obvious value in the Template Builder.

 - Currently, parameters are evaluated immeditely before the Action is saved to the `action_queue`.
 For immediate actions, this is fine, but for Scheduled Actions, can we imagine a use case where it would be better for them to be evaluated at the time they run (which could be much later, even years)?

-## List of Action plugins created to-date:

-- **Console Log**: Just prints a message to the console.
-For demo purposes only.